 Admission to Graduate Study

 For admission to graduate study at the Department of Criminology and Criminal Justice the applicant must first be admitted to the Graduate School.
-The application process is fully automated and requires you to upload all application materials through the Graduate School website.
-The completed application will require 1) Official transcripts of all previous academic work at institutions of higher learning, 2) Graduate Record Examination (GRE) Aptitude Test scores 3) Three letters of recommendation from professors, if possible, or employers who are acquainted with the applicant's qualifications, 4) Essays expressing your Statement of Goals and Purpose 5) a writing sample that reflects your scholarly potential (e.g. an undergraduate term paper or similar academic scholarship), and 6) a mandatory application fee.
-Please visit the Graduate School at the University of Maryland for more details and to apply.
+The completed application submitted to the Graduate School will include 1) Official transcripts of all previous academic work at institutions of higher learning, 2) Graduate Record Examination (GRE) General Test score, 3) TOEFL/IELTS/Pearsons Score [international students only], 4) Three letters of recommendation from professors, if possible, or employers who are acquainted with the applicant's qualifications, 5) Statement of Goals and Purpose 6) a Writing Sample that reflects your scholarly potential (e.g. an undergraduate term paper or similar academic scholarship), 7) CV/resume and 8) a mandatory application fee ($75).

 If the application is favorably recommended by the Department, this decision is sent to the Graduate School.
 The Graduate School in turn notifies the applicant of admission and asks for acknowledgement of acceptance.
 If the applicant is not favorably recommended for graduate study by the Department, then the Graduate School notifies the applicant of the decision.